woorelease-bugs/past-release/README.md

 # Test repo for [woorelease](https://github.com/woocommerce/woorelease)
-You cannot get any changelog entries for a past release
+You cannot get any changelog entries for a past release, or re-generate changelog even for the latest.
+This also applies to any hotfix releases, or branched release lines.

 1. Release `1.0.0` (manually, as you [cannot do that with the woorelease either](https://github.com/woorelease-bugs/initial-release))
 2. Marge a few PRs